Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 #### Normalization behavior

-To prevent trivial Route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
+To prevent trivial route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
 Specifically, the following normalization techniques are used for incoming request URIs, which are selected because they generally do not change